funnyleap/constellation-solidity/README.md

 4 - **Loan Services Using Tokenized Assets as Collateral**

-- Expands Horizon's scope to countries with lower interest rates where, initially, consortiums would not be a viable option;
+- Expands Horizon's scope to countries with lower interest rates where, initially, _consórcio_ would not be a viable option;
 - Facilitates access to short-term liquidity using Tokenized Assets;
 - Lower interest rates due to the allocated collateral;
 - Efficiency in the process;